 Exploratory directions: Ambiguity - embedding the pre-test into the main test

-In the target study, authors conducted a pretest measuring the ambiguity of events by examining controllability and certainty, which was used in the main study analyses with a tertiary split on this composite index of the two.
+In the target study, authors conducted a pretest measuring the ambiguity of events by examining controllability and certainty, which was then used in the main study’s analyses with a tertiary split on this composite index of the two.
 In our main replication analyses, we aimed to use the categorization of the target article as is, yet to improve on the methods of the original we also opted to directly assess participants’ perceived controllability and certainty of the events.
 With these measurements we sought to revisit the ambiguity categorization of the target article and also conduct analyses of ambiguity as the two continuous measures rather than a dichotomy of an aggregate.

 Pre-registration and open-science

+The project is part of a larger replications project that received ethical approval from the University of Hong Kong Human Research Ethics Committee (EA210265).

 We pre-registered the experiment on the Open Science Framework (OSF) and data collection was launched later that week.
 Pre-registrations, power analyses, and all materials used in these experiments are available in the supplementary materials.
 We provided all materials, data, code, and pre-registration on the OSF: https://osf.io/t5kz9/.
 We provided additional open-science details and disclosures in the supplementary materials under “Open Science disclosures” sub-section.

 All measures, manipulations, exclusions conducted for this investigation are reported, all studies were pre-registered, and data collection was completed before any analyses.